Battle of Gibraltar (1618)

 The Battle of Gibraltar took place 24 June 1618 at the Strait of Gibraltar.
-It took place during the Twelve Years' Truce during the Eighty Years' War, when Spanish forces tried to block a Venetian and Dutch fleet from passing through the Strait.
+It took place during the Venetian-Habsburg conflicts, when Spanish forces tried to block a Venetian and Dutch fleet from passing through the Strait, engaging only the Venetians in battle.
 The battle was ultimately inconclusive when the Spanish received order to let them pass.

 Background

 The battle took place in a moment of indecision for the court of King Philip III, which was temporarily in peace with the Dutch Republic, but in turmoil with Venice due to the call of Viceroy of Naples Pedro Téllez-Girón, Duke of Osuna for military pressure against the Venetians.
 Osuna was engaging in an unofficial war of privateering against Venice, resulting in a clash in the Battle of Ragusa in November 1617, but the court alternated between supporting him and obstruct his actions.

 A first Dutch mercenary fleet had been previously hired by Venice in 1617.
 Although Osuna was warned and given permission to intercept it, the order came too late and the fleet could not be caught neither in the strait of Gibraltar nor in the Adriatic, concluding in it arriving in Venice in April.
 In 1618, after Ragusa, another Dutch fleet was hired by Venice, which the Spanish found about before it crossed the strait.
 Miguel de Vidázabal's squad of 7 galleons for the guard of the strait was reinforced with two other galleons and three caravels and was ordered to intercept it.